Crabcyborg/traverse-grid/README.md

 visualization as an animation https://crabcyb.org/experiment/traverse-animated

 additional mutations can be found here https://crabcyb.org/post/traverse-mutations

+unit tests written in QUnit are hosted here https://crabcyb.org/post/traverse-qunit

 The main goals of traverse-grid are:
 1. Allow iteration through a grid of data in a repeatable pre-defined sequence